Blood Center Services

 Lactated Ringer's solution Clotting

 Immediately before starting the blood transfusion, gently mix the blood unit by gentle inversion.
-Administration instructions are printed on the label of each unit.
 Note: Do not mix containers of blood components together prior to transfusion.

 Use of blood filters: